yoonwonj/yoonwonj.github.io/_pages/publications.md

 An overview of my research interests
 ------

-During my Master's, I investigated Koreans' social cognition and loneliness during COVID-19 using psychological analysis and natural language processing.
-Through this process, I realized how powerful language is as a window to the human mind, and became more interested in the relationship between language and human mind.
+During my Master's, I investigated social cognition and loneliness within the context of the COVID-19 pandemic, mainly employing natural language processing.
+This pursuit illuminated my non-dyring-out passion and curiosity toward human emotion, and led me to realize how powerful language is as a window to the human mind.

-I also engaged in projects designing technologies to aid human life and increase mental health.
-Through this experience, I developed my passion in extending and enhancing human mental capacities using large language models and communication technologies.
+Furthermore, engaging in human-robot interaction research, I realized how human emotion plays crucial role in shaping the dynamics of human-robot interaction.
+Moreover, by experimenting with large language models to develop empathetic system for social robots, I was fascinated by the potential of incorporating large language models into robotic systems for better emotion representation within social robots.

-Currently, I am exploring how language shapes emotion acquisition & perception, and how large language models reveal the relationship between language and human cognitive abilities.
-I am also interested in how computers could augment human emotional experiences (-coming soon!)
+Currently, I am exploring the cultural variations and similarities in emotion semantics, and how that variability or similarity is reflected in human affective experience.
+Moreover, I am interested in contributing to affective robotics by incorporating large language models to develop better emotion models for social robots.

 ------